· 8 min read

 When a production error arrives, before any expensive work happens, the pipeline runs three dedup checks:

-Layer 1 → String match against open incidents — hard block
+Layer 1 → Postgres query for non-terminal incidents — hard block

-Layer 2 → SQL lookup for resolved incidents — soft: regression context
+Layer 2 → Postgres query for resolved incidents — soft: regression context

-Layer 3 → RAG semantic search — soft: context for TriageAgent
+Layer 3 → RAG semantic search (pgvector) — soft: context for TriageAgent

 Only Layer 1 was a hard block — it actually dropped the event before an incident was created.
 Layers 2 and 3 injected context into the triage prompt and let the LLM decide.